 - infectious arthritis - arthritis from an infection

 - juvenile arthritis - arthritis in those aged 16 or younger

 How physical activity can help

-- reducing stiffness and pain
+- reduce stiffness and pain

-- increasing your flexibility
+- increase your flexibility

-- strengthening the muscles around your joints
+- strengthen the muscles around your joints